ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    <h2>Forecast for Jackson County</h2>
    <p>
       <div style="font-size:120%">
-         <h3>Today</h3>A chance of showers and thunderstorms before 1pm, then showers and thunderstorms likely between 1pm and 5pm, then a chance
+         <h3>Today</h3>A chance of showers and thunderstorms.
-         of showers and thunderstorms.
 Mostly cloudy.
 High near 84, with temperatures falling to around 81 in the afternoon.
          Northwest wind around 5 mph.
-Chance of precipitation is 60%.<br></div>
+Chance of precipitation is 50%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">